Context

 at 2 because the user can say 'yes' or 'no' twice to this question.
 In this example, we'll only offer free dessert once, so we'll keep the lifespan

 intents are linked correctly to the dialog containing the question.
-To do so, we have to open each dialog, go to the NLP section, and add the output context
+To do so, we have to open each intent nodes, go to the NLP section, and add the required context

 we defined earlier as required context